Myosotis1111/Polyp-diagnosis-platform/README.md

 # NBI Dataset

 The dataset used in this master thesis contains 1211 NBI images for training and 120 for testing.
+The collection and annotation are under the instructions of colonoscopists from the Fourth People's Hospital, Shanghai, China.

 **(1)** To install it, unzip the zip file to any path except desktop (unknown error may occur).